arturadib/agility/_docs.md

 ### [.save()](#persist-save)

-_Updates model on the server if `id` is present and not a null string, creates a new resource otherwise._
+_Updates model on the server if `id` is present, creates a new resource otherwise._

 **Syntax:**